jtcoolen/jtcoolen.github.io/content/Distributed-key-generation.md

 # General framework

 The non-interactive verifiable secret sharing scheme presented in the paper [Non-interactive VSS using Class Groups and Application to DKG](https://eprint.iacr.org/2023/451.pdf) follows the folklore technique where shares are encrypted by a single dealer for a set of recipients, accompanied by a non-interactive proof of correct sharing.
-This ensures that each recipient can independently verify the correctness of their share without interaction.
+This ensures that each recipient can independently verify the correctness of their share and the other shares without interaction.

 To transform non-interactive Verifiable Secret Sharing (NI-VSS) into a non-interactive DKG, each participant acts as a dealer and independently runs a non-interactive VSS (NI-VSS) protocol with their own secret.
 Once all participants have completed this process, the final share of each party is computed as a linear combination of their own share and the shares received from others, by leveraging the homomorphic property of Shamir secret sharings.